Get News & Updates Directly To Your Inbox

-What should you do if you have any of these symptoms?Everyone has mood swings and for different reasons.
-But if you feel like you are experiencing extreme symptoms as those listed above, talk with a doctor or other licensed mental health professional.
+All people have mood swings.
+But if you feel extreme warning signs, talk with a doctor or other licensed mental health expert.

 Have questions?
 Leave a comment for us below or email BHQualityImprovement@bcbsok.com.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association